dfighter1312/ml_pipeline_weather_forecast/README.md

 Tour guide for this repository:
 - Please read `weather-forecast_explained-note.ipynb` to know how `weather-forecast_pipeline.ipynb` is constructed.
 - The `.csv` file with `pred` at the beginning of the filename is the predicted result from different models.

+Task for Week 2:
+- Convert into `.py`
+- To be continued...